Measure bound for translation surfaces with short saddle connections: Semianalytic period coordinate charts

 \section{Semianalytic period coordinate charts}

 In this section we will work with a fixed boundary point $\bar X \in \barPH$.

 We let

-be the natural projectivization map (we intentionally take the target to be the compactification so that we can pull back neighborhoods of a boundary point).
+be the natural projectivization map composed with the inclusion into the compactification (taking this as the target allows us to pull back neighborhoods of a boundary point).
 For a subset $S\subset \H$, we define $\P S := p(S)$.

 Our goal is to define a finite system of semianalytic period coordinate charts $\{V_k\}$ in $\H$, each invariant under $\C^*$-scaling, and such that $\{\P V_k\}$ cover $U\cap \P\H$ for some neighborhood $U$ of $\bar X$ in $\barPH$.
 In each such period coordinate chart, an affine invariant manifold $\M$ will be given by a finite union of linear subspaces.
 Hence, equipped with this system of finitely many period coordinate charts, we can understand $\M$ in terms of finitely many linear spaces.